zeropointnine/tts-audiobook-tool/README.md

 # Update highlights

+**2025-12-06**

+Updated **Chatterbox** requirement to v0.1.4, which is multilanguage capable.
+Added language code project setting.
+Thanks to @JuMGameN.

+For existing users, the Chatterbox venv must be recreated using Python v3.11.

 **2025-11-11**

-Added option to keep the Whisper model on the CPU.
+Added option to keep the **Whisper** model on the CPU.

 **2025-11-05**

-Player/reader: Added bookmarks feature, ability to pin the audio player widget in desktop mode, plus.
+Player/reader: Added **bookmarks** feature, ability to pin the audio player widget in desktop mode, plus.

 **2025-10-24**

-Added option to disable transcription validation (`Options` > `Whisper model type` > `Disabled`).
-When increased accuracy is important, this is only advisable when using IndexTTS2, which generates the least number of inference errors of any of the supported models to date.
+Added option to **disable transcription validation** (`Options` > `Whisper model type` > `Disabled`).
+Doing so is only advisable while using IndexTTS2 (IMO), which generates the least number of inference errors of any of the supported models to date.

 FYI, Whisper model type is now an app-wide preference setting rather than a per-project setting.

 **2025-10-23**

-Added option to insert a "page turn" sound effect at section breaks (default is on; must replace text to enable on pre-existing projects)
+Added option to insert a "page turn" **sound effect at section breaks**

 Rearranged some menu items